 We always have a bottle of rosemary oil in our kitchen.
 It is our go-to ingredient when we roast chicken or root vegetables.
 It's even good on popcorn!
 Rosemary oil also makes a beautiful food gift.

 - 1/4 cup fresh rosemary leave, stripped off of any woody stems

 This rosemary oil has a deep green color and is richly aromatic with a savory taste.

-I'm not a big fan of dried rosemary because the leaves take on the texture of pine needles.
-But I love the aroma and flavor of the fresh leaves.
-Rosemary oil and rosemary salt are my favorite ways to preserve this herb.
+We're not a big fan of dried rosemary because the leaves take on the texture of pine needles.
+But we love the aroma and flavor of the fresh leaves.
+Rosemary oil and rosemary salt are our favorite ways to preserve this herb.